Karim-Anwr/Me-RAG/README.md

 # Me-RAG
-This project combines **retrieval-based methods** with **large language models (LLMs)** to provide accurate answers to mathematical and equation-based queries.
+This project combines **retrieval-based methods** with **large language models (LLM)** to provide accurate answers to mathematical and equation-based queries.
 The RAG model searches relevant context from a knowledge base and generates precise responses.

 ##  Installation
 Make sure you have **Python 3.8** installed.